Capital | Policy Agenda

 The SBA’s Small Business Investment Company (SBIC) program – established by the Small Business Investment Act of 1958 – is designed to “improve and stimulate the national economy in general and the small-business segment thereof in particular” by stimulating and supplementing “the flow of private equity capital and long-term loan funds which small-business concerns need for the sound financing of their business operations and for their growth, expansion, and modernization, and which are not available in adequate supply.”

 The SBA does not make direct investments in small businesses.
 Rather, it partners with privately owned and managed SBICs licensed by the SBA to provide financing to small businesses with private capital the SBIC has raised, along with funds the SBIC borrows at favorable rates because the SBA guarantees the loan obligation.
 Some SBICs specialize in a particular field or industry, while others invest more generally.
 Most SBICs concentrate on a particular stage of investment (i.e., startups, expansion, or turnarounds) and geographic area.
-Since 1958, SBICs have channeled more than $67 billion to 166,000 American businesses across a variety of industries.
+Since 1958, SBICs have invested about $125 billion in nearly 200,000 companies.
 Some of America’s most iconic companies have received investment capital from SBICs, including Apple, Tesla, Whole Foods, Staples, Intel, FedEx, and Costco.

 On June 21, 2018, the Small Business Investment Opportunity Act was enacted to modify the SBIC program, increasing the amount of outstanding leverage allowed for individual SBICs from $150 million to $175 million.
 While a step in the right direction, CAE is of the view that the increase of $25 million was insufficient, especially since the cap was previously raised in 2009.
 CAE urges Congress to increase the cap on the SBA guarantee to SBICs to at least $250 million.